Catalogue: Adult Program

 Students will participate in the book borrowing plan.
 Students will be issued a textbook prior to each course start and must return the textbook once the course is completed.
 Students may purchase new textbooks at a rate charged for all new textbooks or purchase books that have been used multiple time at a rate charged for used textbooks.
 A maximum of two classes' textbooks can be signed out to the student.
 In the event a student requests textbooks for any classes beyond the two class maximum, no further textbooks will be issued until a return is initiated.

-Graduate Teacher Education, M.P.A., and PACE students should contact the student accounts office in Student Financial Planning located on the first floor of Preston Hall.
+Jackson adult and graduate students should contact the student accounts office in Student Financial Planning located on the first floor of Preston Hall.

 Writing Center (Jackson Campus)